 Australia's Economic Involvement in Hong Kong

 Australia has considerable investment in Hong Kong.
-According to the Hong Kong Census and Statistics Department, there were 40 regional headquarters (RHQs), 48 regional offices and 94 local offices of Australian companies in Hong Kong as of 2015.
+According to the Hong Kong Census and Statistics Department, there were 35 regional headquarters (RHQs), 48 regional offices and 91 local offices of Australian companies in Hong Kong as of 2017.
 All "big four" Australian banks, namely Australia & New Zealand Banking Group Ltd. (ANZ), Commonwealth Bank of Australia, National Australia Bank, and Westpac Banking Corporation, have a presence in Hong Kong.
-Other major Australian companies in Hong Kong include Leighton Asia (construction), Telstra International Group (telecom) and AME Group (mining), which have established their RHQs in Hong Kong.
+Other major Australian companies in Hong Kong include Leighton Asia (construction), Telstra International Group (telecom) and AME Group (mining).